Once Upon a Time.

 Similar to other young and growing industries like poker and MMA fighting, the high stakes fantasy football hobby is leaving it's own mark in fantasy sports.
 These first few years are just the beginning and we are all helping to write the next chapter.

-The High Stakes Fantasy Football (HSFF) hobby as it exists today was launched in 2002 when fantasy football industry forerunner Lenny Pappano and his team launched the World Championship of Fantasy Football (WCOFF).
+The traditional, season-long High Stakes Fantasy Football (HSFF) hobby as it exists today was launched in 2002 when fantasy football industry forerunner Lenny Pappano and his team launched the World Championship of Fantasy Football (WCOFF).
 It was an incredibly ambitious venture at that time to ask casual fantasy players to invest a minimum of $2,000 in entry, travel and lodging costs to come to Las Vegas for a draft.
 As it turned out, more than 550 teams entered that first year as the groundbreaking event took off.

 But the next few years proved to be tumultuous for the young HSFF industry.
 Instability and uncertainty marred the industry with contests changing ownership while others collapsed or simply folded.
 The WCOFF was sold to a new group in 2007 which mismanaged and eventually bankrupted the innovative contest a few short years later.
 Unfortunately the fantasy players who loved the HSFF hobby and supported these contests were the ones to suffer most.

 The FFPC idea started with a simple phone call between three high stakes fantasy players in mid-February of 2008.
 David Gerczak, Lou Tranquilli and Alex Kaganovsky all shared the same vision on how to create a new contest that will safeguard prizes, offer an exciting and compelling game format and treat its customers like kings.
 Over the following two months, their daily goal became turning their vision into reality.
 Tranquilli’s position as a financial advisor forced him to leave the project, but Dave and Alex continued hammering out the FFPC format.